sakurahibiki/OrderingSimulator/README.md

     ```
 2. **Running the Windows Executable**

-    Download and double-click the '.jar' file located in the '\dist' folder.
+    Download and double-click the `.jar` file located in the `dist` folder.
 4. **Running the JAR File with Java**

     Ensure that you have Java installed on your system.